GFA Program Handbook...

 Be alert and safety conscious

-Warm up with music and small apparatus: balls, bean bags, parachute, stretch and intro to lesson
+Each class has a theme with warm up with music and small apparatus: balls, bean bags, parachute, stretch and intro to lesson, and then a cool dame with games and/or challenges.

-ACTIVE START (ages 6 months to 5 years) For more details see Active Start Parent Guide
+Active Start (ages 6 months to 5 years).
+For more specific details see Active Start Parent Guide

 Parent & Baby